Hardcore wrestling: Common weapons

 Hardcore matches tend to emphasize the use of certain weapons, the brutality of the attacks, moderate brawling techniques, and the extreme physical toll on the wrestlers, and thus many euphemisms for these matches are employed.
-The almost kayfabe-breaking accessibility of some of these weapons—often under the ring—to wrestlers has led to the noun "plunder" in reference to them.
-For example, Street Fights and Bunkhouse Brawls are hardcore-style matches which emphasize that wrestlers need not be in typical wrestling gear when they are battling, while the No Holds Barred match emphasizes the no-disqualification rule, the "HardKore X-Treme matches are the version of hardcore rules match except weapons include flaming tables, flaming chairs, flaming weapons, razor wire, sheets of glass, and weapons that are covered in barbed wire, and Deathmatches that emphasize fluorescent light tubes, panes of glass, barbed wire, fire, thumbtacks, razor blades, gusset plates, syringes, needles, explosives, bed of nails, staple guns, concrete blocks, alive piranhas and all other foreign objects to provoke extreme and heavy bleeding.
-In WWE, Extreme Rules matches are hardcore-style matches that emphasize the spirit of its former competitor, Extreme Championship Wrestling.
-Combat Zone Wrestling (CZW) dubs the Hardcore match as "Ultraviolent Rules" match, the hardcore-style matches that could involve and emphasize ladders, tables, chairs, thumbtacks, barbed wire, light tubes, glass boards, fire, staple guns, and the spirits of Combat Zone Wrestling.
+The almost kayfabe-breaking accessibility of some of these weapons—often under the ring—to wrestlers has led to the noun "plunder" when referencing them.
+Examples include "street fights" and "bunkhouse brawls", which are hardcore-style matches that specify that wrestlers need not be in typical wrestling gear when they are battling, "no holds barred" matches which emphasize the no-disqualification rule, "hardcore extreme" matches which are a version of hardcore rules match that can include flaming tables, flaming chairs, flaming weapons, razor wire, sheets of glass, and barbed wire-covered weapons, and "death matches", which include the use of fluorescent light tubes, panes of glass, barbed wire, fire, thumbtacks, razor blades, gusset plates, syringes, needles, explosives, beds of nails, staple guns, concrete blocks, live piranhas, and other objects to provoke (and capitalize on) extreme bleeding.

+In the WWE, extreme rules matches are hardcore-style matches that emphasize the spirit of its former competing wrestling promotion Extreme Championship Wrestling.
+Combat Zone Wrestling (CZW) dubs hardcore matches "ultraviolent rules" matches, which can involve and emphasize the use of ladders, tables, chairs, thumbtacks, barbed wire, light tubes, glass boards, fire, staple guns, and that emphasize the core philosophy of "ultraviolent" hardcore wrestling, which apart from the use of unconventional weapons. emphasizes intense physical violence and extreme risk-taking.
+CZW's annual "Cage of Death" event is considered the embodiment of the company's spirit and features a cage-like structure surrounded by numerous various weapons.

 In Juggalo Championship Wrestling (JCW), "Juggalo Rules" match, the Hardcore-style matches that emphasize the spirit of JCW.
 Other euphemisms, such as the Good Housekeeping match and Full Metal Mayhem, emphasize the use of certain foreign objects as being legal (the former with kitchen implements and the latter with metallic objects).
 In a Fans Bring the Weapons match, wrestlers fight with "weapons" that members of the audience bring to the venue (most often brought are standard kitchen household appliances, like frying pans, toasters, or rolling pins, although its not unusual that fans occasionally bring in items that are far more improbable, like an artificial leg or LEGO); this was popularized in the United States by ECW and is now a specialty in CZW.
 Below is a list of some common weapons.